rawra89/lon.github.io/about.md

 ## What is the League of Nations?

-The League of Nations is an intergovernmental organisation that strives for world peace.
-After the World War, many countries were left weakened and found it difficult to transition back to peace time operations.
-Drafted by President Woodrow Wilson, Lord Robert Cecil, and Jan Smuts, the [Covenant of the League of Nations](/post/1920/02/01/covenant-of-lon.html), signed as part of the Treaty of Versailles, would eventually establish the League of Nations.
+We are an international assembly that strive to prevent future wars, promotes diplomatic cooperation, and ensures collective security among nations.
+It serves as a congregation for nations to assist in solving disputes, cooperate on international issues, and maintain world peace.
+The [Covenant of the League of Nations](/post/1920/02/01/covenant-of-lon.html), signed as part of the Treaty of Versailles in 1919, would eventually establish the League of Nations.

-## What do we stand for?

-We believe in world peace, and the end of all wars

 <h2 class="header-center">Important People</h2>
 <hr>